Forcing Over a Free Suslin Tree: Consistency and Separation for Automorphisms

 \begin{definition}[Separation] Let $\alpha < \omega_1$.
 Suppose that $\mathcal G = \{ g_\tau : \tau \in I \}$ is an indexed family of automorphisms of $T \res (\alpha+1)$ and $\vec a = (a_0,\ldots,a_{n-1})$ consists of distinct elements of $T_\alpha$.
 We say that $\mathcal G$ is \emph{separated on $\vec a$} if for all $k < n$: \begin{enumerate} \item for all $\tau \in I$, $g_\tau(a_k) \ne a_k$; \item there exists at most one triple $(i,m,\tau)$, where $i < k$, $m \in \{ -1, 1 \}$, and $\tau \in I$, such that $g_\tau^m(a_k) = a_i$. \end{enumerate} \end{definition}

-We will sometimes refer to an equation of the form $g_\tau^m(a_k) = a_i$ as in (2) above as a \emph{relation}.
+We sometimes refer to an equation of the form $g_\tau^m(a_k) = a_i$ as in (2) above as a \emph{relation}.
 So separation means that each member of the tuple has at most one relation with previous members of the tuple, and no relation with itself.
-In contrast to the subtree forcing from Section 4, the way in which a tuple is ordered is essential to whether or not separation holds.
+The way in which a tuple is ordered is essential to whether or not separation holds.